cassianobein/mongodb-atlas-api-resources/README.md

 ## Tips

-Once you have imported this collection you will notice that we have a folder sturcture following the order showed in the [MongoDB Atlas API Resources Documentation](https://docs.atlas.mongodb.com/reference/api-resources/)
+Once you have imported this collection you will notice that we have a folder sturcture following the order showed in the [MongoDB Atlas API Resources Documentation](https://docs.atlas.mongodb.com/reference/api-resources/).
+Inside the folders you will find all the APIs calls to that specific resource.
+Each call will have a sample request, but for more options on the same API call check the documentation.
+You can find the direct link to the documentation on the documentation section in Postman.

 ![FOLDER](img/1-folder-structure.png "FOLDER")